iPlumb3r/BizApp-Spec-Methodo/1_Activities/A2/ReadMe_EN.md

-# Activity "A2" : Identify and define the business topics handled by the application
+# Activity "A2" : Identify and define the business subject handled by the application

 ## Goal
 It is a question of identifying and defining precisely the subjects which will have to be handled by the target application ...